-China's Baidu rolls out ChatGPT rival to public
+Baidu leads public rollout of AI chatbots in China

 "In addition to ERNIE Bot, Baidu is set to launch a suite of new AI-native apps that allow users to fully experience the four core abilities of generative AI: understanding, generation, reasoning, and memory."

-The chatbot was released in March but its availability was limited.
+The chatbot was first released in March but its availability was limited.

-By making it widely available, Baidu will be able to gain "massive" human feedback to improve the app at a swift pace, CEO Robin Li was quoted as saying in the statement.

-Generative AI apps including chatbots such as ERNIE are trained on vast amounts of data as well as their interactions with users so they can answer questions, including complex ones, in human-like language.

 - 'Let's talk about something else' -